realdecoy/frontier/packages/frontier-plugins/plugin-mobile/docs/getting-started.md

 ## Next Steps

-From here you can perform multiple other actions but a good next step is to learn to add features.
+From here you can perform multiple other actions but a good next step is to [learn to add features](#cli-commands.md#add).
+See examples below:

 ### Generating a Screen